Master of Education in Communication Disorders

 - Meeting program minimums does not guarantee admission to the program.

-- Please see the Admissions Classification and Evaluation Scale below for the College of Education point scale.
-Students with the highest point score (70) are considered for admission first.
-Even though a student may have the minimum number of points required for admission to the program (40), admission is not guaranteed.
+- Students with the highest GPAs and test scores are considered for admission first.
+Even though a student may meet the minimum requirements, admission is competitive and not guaranteed.

 - No letters of recommendation are required.